Dubbing: Hungary

 In Hungary, dubbing is almost universally common.
 Almost every foreign movie or TV show released in Hungary is dubbed into Hungarian.
 The history of dubbing dates back to the 1950s, when the country was still under communist rule.
 One of the most iconic Hungarian dubs was of the American cartoon The Flintstones, with a local translation by József Romhányi.
 The Internetes Szinkron Adatbázis (ISzDB) is the largest Hungarian database for film dubs, with information for many live action and animated films.
 On page 59 of the Eurobarometer, 84% of Hungarians said that they prefer dubbing over subtitles.

+Italy

+Italian dubbing led to the creation of a variation of the language heavily influenced by the source language of most works, especially based on works originally in the English language: doppiaggese (or dubbese).

 Poland

 In the past, foreign movies were all subtitled in Polish.

 In the 1980s, due to budget cuts, state-run TV saved on tapes by voicing films over live during transmission.
 Overall, during 1948–1998, almost 1,000 films were dubbed in Polish.
 In the 1990s, dubbing films and TV series continued, although often also for one emission only.
 In 1995, Canal+ was launched in Poland.
 In its first years, it dubbed 30% of its schedule, including popular films and TV series such as Friends, but this proved unsuccessful.